Proletcultist/The-Game-of-Life/docs/raw.md

 ![](./pictures/cell.png)

-Cell is a single calculator, which calculates new state of single cell, based on its' neighbours (actually on amount of alive neighbours), current status of cell and rules.
+Cell is a single calculator, which calculates new state of single cell, based on its neighbours (actually on amount of alive neighbours), current status of cell and rules.

 This is done by two multiplexers, selecting if cell should survive or should it become alive, and CNF, which represents following truth table: